fmaussion/fmaussion.github.io/index.md

 # About me

-I am a post-doc and lecturer at the
-[Institute of Atmospheric and Cryospheric Sciences](http://acinn.uibk.ac.at/), University of Innsbruck.
+I am a post-doctoral researcher and lecturer at the [Institute of Atmospheric and Cryospheric Sciences](http://acinn.uibk.ac.at/), University of Innsbruck.